rubyforgood/abalone/blazer-reporting.md

     `BLAZER_DATABASE_URL: add credential uri here`
     `ORG1_DATABASE_URL: add credential uri here`
     `ORG2_DATABASE_URL: add credential uri here`
+10. Run a backup of the production database
-10. Run the Blazer rake task: `heroku run SAVE=1 rake blazer:add_database_security`.
+11. Run the Blazer rake task: `heroku run SAVE=1 rake blazer:add_database_security`.
-11. Log in as an organization user and confirm reporting is now functioning and scoped.
+12. Log in as an organization user and confirm reporting is now functioning and scoped.

 #### Adding a New organization

-1. Add the organization to the application.
+1. Add the organization to the application (database and entry in `blazer.yml`)
 2. In Heroku, add a credential for that organization: `org#{ID}`.
 3. Attach that credential to the application.
 4. Leave the permissions blank.
 They will be set by the Blazer rake task.
 5. Add the environment variable for the new credential using the uri available in the Postgres add-on.
     `ORG#{ID}_DATABASE_URL: add credential uri here`
+6. Run a backup of the production database
-6. Run the Blazer rake task: `heroku run SAVE=1 rake blazer:add_database_security`.
+7. Run the Blazer rake task: `heroku run SAVE=1 rake blazer:add_database_security`.
-7. Log in as a user for that organization and confirm reporting is now functioning and scoped.
+8. Log in as an organization user and confirm reporting is now functioning and scoped.

 [](#dev-environment)
 ### Development Environment